Daily life

 Most of the practical "how do I do X in Korea" answers floating around the internet originate in one of these channels.
 Lurk first, then ask.

-r/Living_in_Korea is the most active English-language subreddit for practical foreign-resident questions.
+r/Living_in_Korea is an active English-language subreddit for practical foreign-resident questions.
 Banking, visas, deposits, housing, healthcare.
 Search before posting.

 r/korea covers broader discussions, Korean culture, and news.
-More foreigners visiting plus commenting than residents.
+More visitors than residents in the comment section.

 r/Seoul and r/CareerKorea are smaller but useful for city-specific and work-related questions.